khalidhub7/khalidstoreshift/README.md

 # Khalid Store Shift
 A simple e-commerce platform built using Flask, MongoDB, and Python.
 This project includes user authentication, cart management, product display, and order handling functionality.
-It allows users to register, log in, add products to their cart, and place orders.

 ## Features
 - **User Authentication**: Users can register, log in, and log out.
 Passwords are hashed and validated.